Climate and Environment

 Hi Laraine, it’s true that the air can become very dry at elevation; it’s mitigated in the rain season, but that is a trade-off between the humid coasts and the temperate highlands.
 Taking fewer showers (or not using soap everytime) to avoid washing away your body’s natural oils, and use of a high quality moisturizing cream might help.

 If you choose a coastal location that is further north, north of the Tropic of Cancer, then it might be less humid (depending on the exact location).
-Mazatlán for example, is less humid than say Acapulco in the summer.
-You might like to visit Mazatlán one summer and see how you find the climate.
+Mazatlán for example, might feel less humid than say Acapulco in the summer.
+You might like to visit Mazatlán one summer and see how you find the climate there.

 Between November and March, the climate at most coastal locations along the Pacific is very pleasant, which is why so many ‘snow birds’ (part time residents in the winter) choose to go there.